vfelix-00/ee157_lab1/README.md

 4. Increased air drag will decrease the speed at which the wire rotates.
 5. To maximize the torque of the wire, the wire needs to be bent in a rectangular shape.

+### Materials
+- A spring
+- Loaded punch
+- An AA style battery
+- Up to four (4) 2 mm thick x 15 mm diameter magnets
+- 16, 18, 24 AWG wire
+- One aluminum discs
+- A small piece of double stick tape
+- A small piece of Kapton tape